-Joa Studholme, Farrow & Ball’s colour curator, says deep greens that have an air of nostalgia are perfect for replacing those charcoals we've all been using.
+Joa Studholme, Farrow & Ball’s color curator, says deep greens that have an air of nostalgia are perfect for replacing those charcoals we've all been using.
 She says: 'Duck Green is strong and subdued, but achingly fashionable.

 'While having an air of nostalgia, it is the perfect contemporary alternative to charcoal in modern homes and is ideal to create space in which to curl up at the end of the day.
 Incredibly chic by day, and cosy by night, it brings a grounded but luxurious atmosphere to any room.'

 The statement hue channels lively country gardens and whimsical interiors favoured by the group.
 An oxygenating fresh tone, Adeline balances the ever-increasing amount of technology making its way into the home, echoing a wider interiors trend that looks to biophilic design to inspire healthier, happier homes.
-It seems green really is the dream for paint trends 2020.

 Inspired by artisan craft and slow living, interiors are embracing the understated beauty of imperfect, timeworn pieces and warm, calming shades.